-- China is a Luxury Goods Market: China is the number one market for personal luxury sales and is experiencing rapid growth.
-Although counterfeit luxury products is still a plague for a big name in the country, Chinese people are looking for authentic luxury goods and clothing.
+China is the number one market for personal luxury fashion sales and is experiencing rapid growth.
+Although counterfeit luxury products are still a plague for big names in the country, Chinese people are looking for authentic luxury goods and clothing.

 Customers can also compare prices and style options easily online before making a purchase.
 Overall, eCommerce provides many advantages for both businesses and consumers in the fashion industry.

 Which Online e-Commerce Platform is the Most Profitable?